 7. Are there any confirmed cases of COVID-19 at LaSalle College?

 Currently, we are not aware of any cases among our students, teachers or staff members in Québec or outside of Québec.
-Should a case be confirmed, information would be provided to the public by the appropriate health agency, in accordance with its protocols.
+Should a case be confirmed, information would be provided to Public Health, in accordance with its protocols.

 Immigration, Refugees and Citizenship Canada (IRCC) has confirmed that the exemption for international students officially came into force as of March 26, 2020, meaning that eligible students may come back to Canada.